llibuda/impresario-doc/content/devguide/devenvironment.md

 In general three components are required:

-* Qt Framework version 5.12 LTS or higher with QtCreator.
+* Qt Framework version 5.15 or higher with QtCreator.
 * A suitable compiler for QtCreator.
 The compiler must support at least the C++11 standard.
 * _Git_ as version control system